QwantResearch/cozy-stack/docs/fulltext.md

 ### Query Index

 To query the IndexAlias, we use a `QueryRequest` object that contains parameters on the query and flags on the desired return fields.
 Indeed, we can specify how many results we expect, with an optional `offset` and whether or not we want to have the `highlight`, the `name` and the `_rev` of the document as a result.
-Additionally, it is allowed to add a list of `sort` fields to order the results accordingly.
+Additionally, it is allowed to add a list of `order` fields to sort the results accordingly.

-The `QueryIndex()` function first opens the `IndexAlias` with the corresponding doctypes.
+The `QueryIndex()` function first opens the `IndexAlias` (read-only and non-blocking) with the corresponding doctypes.
 It then creates the `bleve.SearchRequest` object with the `BuildQuery()` function.
 It specifies the desired fields and params based on the `QueryRequest` object and creates Facets on the `created_at` and `docType` fields as an example.

-Next `QueryIndex()` queries the `IndexAlias` using this `bleve.SearchRequest` to query all the underlying indexes.
+Next `QueryIndex()` queries the `IndexAlias` using the `SearchWithTimeout` function and this `bleve.SearchRequest` to query all the underlying indexes.
+The `SearchWithTimeout` uses the `SearchInContext` method to implement a timeout on search, using a `waitDuration`.
+In the particular case of `IndexAlias`, the search itself will not fail because of the timeout, but the `Status` field from the result stores the success, failures and errors.
+Indeed, the search might be partially successful as some but not all of the indexes might have returned result before the timeout.
+If there is at least one success, we return its value.
+See [bleve support for timeout/cancel](https://groups.google.com/forum/#!msg/bleve/f7Qnhb9qfoM/S6mUS3HuAwAJ) and [bleve IndexAlias partial results and timeouts](https://groups.google.com/forum/#!msg/bleve/U6MtvUK_sVI/JOc2tsjuAwAJ) for more information.

 The results are then formatted into a `SearchResult` object to be returned with the appropriate fields, using the `BuildResults()` function.